How to Grow a Drought-Resistant Desert Globemallow Plant

 An Easy, Inexpensive Solution to Aphids

-Aphids were an ugly sight on our desert globemallow plants early this summer, so we purchased 3,500 ladybugs and turned them loose in all the areas of our backyard where we have plants.
-These ugly, little devils multiply quickly.
+Aphids were an ugly sight on our desert globemallow plants early this summer and these ugly, little devils multiply quickly, so we purchased 3,500 ladybugs and turned them loose in all the areas of our backyard where we have plants.
 The ladybugs didn’t harm any of our plants and went through the aphids like tiny little sucking vacuums and now there are no aphids in sight.
 Heavy infestations of aphids can cause the leaves to wilt, curl or yellow, and stunt your plant’s growth.
 Yes to ladybugs!

 Planting the Seeds